Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Graph-Based Modelling of Functional Transmission Topology

 \subsection{Local Time Series Model}

-This model is closely aligned with recent formulations used in spatial epidemiology and the study of complex systems \cite{anselin1995, massaro2019}.
-Each vertex corresponds to a georeferenced point representing the street where cases were recorded, and each vertex is associated with a local incidence time series.
-Edges are established between vertices whose temporal similarity---here measured by the correlation between their respective series---exceeds a predefined threshold, indicating epidemiological synchrony between distinct locations.
+This model is closely aligned with formulations used in spatial epidemiology and the study of complex systems \cite{anselin1988, anselin1995, florax2003, lindgren2011, Massaro2019}.
+Each vertex corresponds to a georeferenced street-level location associated with a local dengue incidence time series, rather than individual cases.
+Edges are established between vertices whose temporal similarity—here measured by the Pearson correlation between their respective time series—exceeds a predefined threshold, indicating epidemiological synchrony between distinct urban locations.

+Correlation is employed as a statistical proxy for temporal coevolution, rather than as a direct representation of causal transmission.
+Highly correlated series may reflect shared exposure to local vector populations or indirect diffusion processes mediated by human mobility.

 To illustrate the resulting structural connectivity, Figure~\ref{fig:street_graph_overlay} shows the functional street-level graph superimposed on the geographic map of Recife.
-This visualization highlights the major channels of structural flow induced by correlated dengue activity and provides a geometric understanding of the network used throughout the study.
+This visualization highlights the major channels of structural interaction induced by correlated dengue activity and provides a geometric interpretation of the network structure used throughout the study.

-The epidemiological interpretation is direct: highly correlated time series may reflect \begin{itemize}[label=--] \item[(i)] exposure to a common source of infectious mosquitoes, or \item[(ii)] localized diffusion processes mediated by the vector over time. \end{itemize} Incorporating this statistical layer allows the identification of spatiotemporal clusters with greater robustness than purely spatial approaches.
-Analogous correlation-based graph models were widely explored during the COVID-19 pandemic, where they were used to quantify systemic fragility and epidemic risk \cite{de2021using, chinazzi2020, carvalho2021}.
+The epidemiological interpretation is twofold: \begin{itemize}[label=--] \item[(i)] exposure to a common or overlapping source of infectious mosquitoes; or \item[(ii)] localized diffusion processes operating over time through spatially proximate areas. \end{itemize}

+Analogous correlation-based graph constructions have been widely explored in recent epidemic studies, particularly during the COVID-19 pandemic, where they were used to characterize systemic fragility, synchrony, and epidemic risk \cite{carvalho2021, de2021using, chinazzi2020}.

-Formally, this construction yields a graph $G = (V, A)$, where the vertex set $V$ represents streets and the edge set $A$ connects pairs of temporally synchronized time series.
-Such a structure enables the application of topological and spectral metrics---including discrete curvature measures---to characterize structural bottlenecks and diffusive patterns in the network.
+Formally, this construction yields a graph $G = (V, A)$, where the vertex set $V$ represents street-level locations and the edge set $A$ connects pairs of vertices exhibiting statistically significant temporal synchrony.
+Once constructed, the network topology is held fixed and subsequently analyzed through structural and statistical models, ensuring that it functions as an exogenous descriptor of urban connectivity.